jimtaremkrischankramer/Processing-to-mgjson/README.md

 This is an somewhat unfinished university project and the first library I’ve ever written, so please consider the pain you might encounter working with it.

-Jim Kramer | KD HTW Berlin 2024
+Jim Tarem Krischan Kramer | KD HTW Berlin 2024

 ## **Install for Processing**